 14. Almost all of these Plaintiffs have significant past, psychological, psychiatric, sexual abuse (molestation, rape, etc.) as well as criminal arrest and/or convictions completely unrelated to Epstein.
 The Court entered an order (DE 289) specifically addressing these types of issues in addressing Defendant Epstein's Emergency Motion for Independent Medical Examination and Plaintiff (C.M.A.'s) attempt to limit the exam.
-Jane Doe has apparently taken a position different from that already entered by this court in that she too has objected to the independent medical examination.
-Nonetheless, the Court stated in that order "Plaintiff cites no case law and independent research has uncovered none, to support her novel position that a Plaintiff who puts her mental, emotional and psychiatric state at issue can place a limitation on the number of times defense counsel or agents retained by him can inquire into areas relevant to these issues where the subject matter involve is "highly personal," "embarrassing," "sensitive" or otherwise "humiliating."
-As such, Plaintiff's adopted argument fails.
+The Court stated in that order "Plaintiff cites no case law and independent research has uncovered none, to support her novel position that a Plaintiff who puts her mental, emotional and psychiatric state at issue can place a limitation on the number of times defense counsel or agents retained by him can inquire into areas relevant to these issues where the subject matter involve is "highly personal," "embarrassing," "sensitive" or otherwise "humiliating."

-15. Plaintiff is seeking millions of dollars in personal injury damages for, among other things, physical injury, pain and suffering, intentional infliction of emotional distress, psychological trauma, mental anguish, humiliation, embarrassment, loss of self esteem, loss of dignity and invasion of privacy etc. . . .
+15. Plaintiff is seeking \$15,000,000 in personal injury damages for, among other things, physical injury, pain and suffering, emotional distress, psychological trauma, mental anguish, humiliation, embarrassment, loss of self esteem, loss of dignity and (invasion of privacy)."
 The Court noted: " . . . under these circumstances, where Plaintiff is seeking to recover medical expenses associated with these complex medical issues, full knowledge of Plaintiff's past and present medical, psychological, familial and social history is essential."
 The Court granted the Defendant's Emergency Motion for Independent Medical Exam in accordance with that order.

 16. Additionally, Plaintiff, Carolyn Andriano, sought to limit the scope of her medical examination (as set forth in paragraph 5 above, and further sought to assert a "conditional reliance" so as to prevent any and all discovery related to her current and past medical and emotional state.
 (DE 113)(Case No.: 80811).
 This Court rejected the conditional reliance.
 (DE 272) (Case No.: 80119).
+Carolyn Andriano was set for deposition on September 3, 2009 and for an IME on September 8, 2009.
+However, based upon a medical condition that existed, both Plaintiff's counsel and defense counsel agreed to postpone both the deposition and the medical exam.
+Therefore that discovery has been delayed.

-17. Now, Jane Doe, just as all the other Jane Does, seeks to prevent meaningful discovery in this case by the Defendant or to dictate to the Defendant and this Court how discovery should be conducted.
+17. Now, Jane Doe No.4, just as all the other Jane Does, seek to prevent meaningful discovery in this case by the Defendant or to dictate to the Defendant and this Court how discovery should be conducted.
 Federal Rules of Civil Procedure be "damned".
-Plaintiff wants the Defendant to jump through all sorts of hoops in order for his attorneys to obtain routine discovery while they continue to try their cases in the media, which serves only to prejudice Epstein's right to receive a fair trial.
+Plaintiffs want the Defendant to jump through all sorts of hoops in order for his attorneys to obtain routine discovery while they continue to try their cases in the media, which serves only to prejudice Epstein's right to receive a fair trial.
 Now, they wish to strip him of his constitutional and due process rights to defend these cases.